naferx/apache-pig-study/notes.md

 ### Apache Pig Study

+Basic experiments to understand Apache Pig features

+#### Prerequisites
+It is expected to download and install JRE 11, Apache Hadoop 3.3.x, Apache Hbase 2.5.X and Apache Pig and set the respective `JAVA_HOME, HADOOP_HOME, HBASE_HOME, PIG_HOME` environment variables to the root directories of each technology.

-####
+#### Loading data

-Storing data into Apache HBase
-In order to load initial data into a HBase table, run the script `./import_data_hbase.sh``
+In order to load the initial data into a HBase table, run the script `./import_data_hbase.sh` which will create and populate a new table named 'clients'.
+See `input/hbase_commands.txt`

-`parquet cat ../output/data3/part-m-00000.parquet`

- pig -param data=mydata myscript.pig

- /home/naf/tools/pig-0.17.0/lib/piggybank.jar
+#### Running Apache Pig scripts
+Inside the pig folder execute
+`pig$ pig -x local -l -log./logs/ `

+`pig$ parquet schema ../output/data5/part-m-00000.snappy.parquet`

+`pig$ parquet cat ../output/data3/part-m-00000.snappy..parquet`

 `parquet cat strings-2.parquet `

  pig \